This post may contain affiliate links. Please read our disclosure policy.

 This cheesy funeral potatoes recipe is a budget friendly casserole that might just become your family’s new favorite side dish since it goes with everything!

-But in my opinion they're fantastic anytime, special occasion or not... because who doesn't love crispy hash brown potatoes, sour cream, and loads of cheddar cheese!?
-Comfort food dreams!
-You may even prefer them to mashed potatoes.
+In my opinion, they’re fantastic anytime, special occasion or not… because who doesn’t love crispy hash brown potatoes, sour cream, and loads of cheddar cheese?
+It’s comfort food dreams coming true!
+You may even prefer them to Mashed Potatoes.

 Ingredients for it